Richard Helms: Director of Central Intelligence (1966–73)

 Helms was appointed DCI by Lyndon B. Johnson in 1966.
 He was the first homegrown DCI, having risen through the ranks from the agency's founding, and he would continue in the role through the first term of President Richard Nixon, leaving office in 1973.

 During his tenure as head of the CIA, Helms oversaw the agency's involvement in the Vietnam War and Southeast Asia, the Six Day War, subversive activities against the Salvador Allende presidency in Chile, and domestic surveillance of American radicals.
 After the Six-Day War, Helms became one of Lyndon Johnson's top advisors on matters of foreign policy, and increasingly pessimistic CIA assessments of the Vietnam War culminated in Johnson's decision not to seek re-election to the presidency, on advice from Helms and several foreign policy advisors relying on CIA intelligence.

 While he was a trusted advisor to Johnson, Helms came into conflict with the Nixon administration, particularly National Security Advisor Henry Kissinger, over the agency's authority and strategy, as well as the Watergate scandal.
-Nixon eventually forced Helms to resign as DCI and accept a position as ambassador to Iran in April 1973.
+Nixon eventually forced Helms to resign as DCI and he accepted a position as ambassador to Iran in April 1973.